 - 1. Demonstrate proficiency in biological science commensurate with national undergraduate standards. - 2.
 Have the ability to research, write, and present orally a paper on a selected topic in biology. - 3.
 Understand scientific methodology and be able to employ it in a practical setting: Conducting experiments or making observations in the laboratory or field; analyzing data; and formulating hypotheses and drawing conclusions. - 4.
 Demonstrate the ability to solve problems and think critically about scientific topics. - 5.
 Be able to discuss scientific topics orally and in writing, with clarity of thought and expression.

-Required Courses 74 Credits
+0

 BIO 111 Medical Terminology 2 credits

 BIO 201 Concepts of Biology I 4 credits

 BIO 204 Concepts of Biology II 4 credits

 BIO 221 Anatomy & Physiology I 4 credits

 BIO 222 Anatomy & Physiology II 4 credits

-BIO 307 Ecology 4 credits

-BIO 310 Genetics 3 credits

-BIO 330 Advanced Topics 3 credits